thehydrostaticsu/PathVariance/README.md

 A signature is the ordered sequence of tool calls, canonicalised into a stable id.
-The one control that matters is **argument sensitivity**: with it off, two runs that call the same tools in the same order but with different arguments
+The one control that matters is **argument sensitivity**: with it off, two runs that call the same tools in the same order but with different arguments share a path; with it on, they do not.
+Pick per question.
+"Did the agent take the same route" wants it off; "did it make the same decisions" wants it on.

+## The stability gate

+Three runs cannot describe a distribution.
+One path taking two of three runs looks like 67 percent stability, and the confidence interval around that is so